-Protecting our homes and our families with smart technology has never been easier.
-You can now see what's going on when you are not at home, even if it's just to see what mischief the family pet is up to.
+Protecting our homes and families with smart technology has never been easier.
+You can now see what's going on when you're not at home, even if it's just to see what mischief the family pet is up to.

-- Stick it anywhere: Ring Stick Up Cam
+Ring Stick Up Cam Plug-In

-- AI detection, no sub required: eufy Security Solo IndoorCam
+eufy Security Solo IndoorCam

-- 2-year wireless battery: Blink Indoor (1 Camera Kit)
+Blink Indoor (1 Camera Kit)

-Built-in privacy shield: Arlo Essential Indoor
+Arlo Essential Indoor

 The Arlo Essential Indoor has a privacy shield to make it visible if the camera is recording or not; you can automate the shield to turn on by a schedule, geofencing, or manually with the app.
 Otherwise, this cam shoots in 1080p and has 130-degree FOV, two-way audio, a siren, Alexa and Google Assistant support, and AI smarts if you subscribe to Arlo Smart.

-Intelligent alerts: Ring Indoor Cam
+Ring Indoor Cam